mihaiapostol14/animation-card-border/README.md

-# Simple Card Border With HTML & CSS
+# Simple Animated Card Border With HTML & CSS

 This CSS code creates a stylish card component with an animated glowing border effect.
 Below is a detailed breakdown of its elements and functionality: